 Josh Hines graduated from The Ohio State University with a BFA in dance improvisation and performance in 2014.
-Since graduation he has been establishing himself as Columbus, Ohio dance artist, teacher, and improviser.
-He has been collaborating with Columbus Moving Company for the last three years as a performer, teacher, and choreographer.
+Since graduation he has been establishing himself in Columbus, Ohio as a dance artist, teacher, and improviser as well as traveling throughout the country to extensively research and practice dance improvisation and contact improvisation.
+Josh is the Founder and Co-dIrector of SeaBus Dance Company.
+He is passionate about growing and strengthening the Columbus Art's scene and is a founding member of Columbus Dance Alliance.
 Josh finds dance improvisation is paramount for his work: "For me there is nothing more human than curiosity and living in the moment.
 The sincerity that improvisation generates causes dancers to become more genuine in their movement, more alive and sensitive.
 The applications of dance improvisation are endless and that is what I love about it so much."

 Hana Newfeld is a collaborative dance artist working in Columbus Ohio.
 Born in New Jersey she was a late bloomer in the dance field, but quickly submerged herself as deeply as she could.
 Studying under the direction of Cleo Mack, she gained experience in modern dance, improvisation, costume design, lighting design, stage managing, and choreographing.
 She worked and apprenticed with companies and institutions such as the Cleo Mack Dance Project, Terra Firma, Carolyn Dorfman Dance Company, Kean Dance Theatre, and NYU Tisch School of the Arts.
 She then attended The Ohio State University, receiving her B.F.A. in Dance with a focus in dance and technology, specifically film.
 During her time at OSU she had the privilege to work closely with and perform several works by renowned artists and scholars such as Susan Van Pelt Petry, Nora Zuniga-Shaw, Mitchell Rose, Susan Rethorst, Melanie Bales, Eddie Taketa, David Covey, and Bebe Miller.
 She is now a collaborative member of SeaBus Dance Company, rooted in contact improvisation.
 She has also choreographed new works that premiered at Ten Tiny Dances, Wexner Center for the Arts, and CDT’s Fisher Theatre.
 She plans to continue collaborating improvisationally and choreographically with the other dance members of her community.
 She also plans to one day be a “well-fed artist”.